jespino/mmdev/README.md

 The aider commands require:
 - For GitHub: Public repository access
 - For Confluence: Jira credentials (uses same authentication)
+- For Weblate: Environment variables or ~/.mmdev.toml configuration:
+  - WEBLATE_URL: Your Weblate instance URL
+  - WEBLATE_TOKEN: Your Weblate API token
 - For Jira: Credentials configured in ~/.mmdev.toml or environment variables:
   - JIRA_URL: Your Jira instance URL
   - JIRA_USER: Your Jira username